 D - Student demonstrates marginal achievement in meeting course objectives

 F - Student fails to meet course objectives

 Students who are unable to complete all course competencies because of extenuating circumstances may request a status of ‘Incomplete’ after consulting with the instructor.
 The student consults with the instructor and completes a contract outlining the remaining work to be completed.
 Incomplete courses must be completed by the end of the following term, ie…fall/spring, spring/fall, summer/fall.
-Time extensions may be approved by the campus dean for non-standard length-of-term courses, ie…Nursing Assistant, Paramedic.
-The contract must be approved by the instructor, and reviewed by the supervisor and campus dean.
+Time extensions may be approved by the division dean for non-standard length-of-term courses, ie…Nursing Assistant, Paramedic.
+The contract must be approved by the instructor and reviewed by the supervisor and division dean.
 The contract for the incomplete grade must be signed and submitted to the Registrar’s office by 5 p.m., the last day of the semester.
 Students may not drop a course for which they have negotiated a contract for an “incomplete”.
 When the contract is completed, a change of grade form will be submitted.